Vuesax/iconsax/README.md

 ### Color control

 Different colors create contrast in a design, but they need to have visual consistency.
-This can be made by using variations of a tone, like: saturation, opacity, shades and tints.
+This can be made by using variations of a tone, like: saturation, opacity, gradients, shades and tints.

 ### Alignment and positioning

 Modern web apps usually use flexbox to align elements inside them.
 Also, they need to change according to the viewport of the user.
-To to so, we can create media queryes for each positioning feature (rows, displays, aligns, etc.)
+To to so, we can create media queryes for each positioning feature (rows, displays, aligns, etc.).

-### Design patterns

-The design pattern was build under the concepts of **Glassmorphism** and **Neon,** adding colored box shadows, transparent gradient backgrounds and borders to elements.